Review: Disco Elysium

 As Harry you’re tasked with two primary objectives: solving the murder of a mercenary caught between two sides of a trade union dispute, and reconstructing your shattered psyche in the aftermath of an apocalyptic bender.

 Harry’s a real piece of work, it turns out.
-Somewhere on the far side of middle age, strung out on any number of substances, stewing in a compounded mess of his own making that you’ll sift through to see if there’s anything left to save.
+Somewhere on the far side of middle age, strung out on all the pills and booze he can find, stewing in a compounded mess of his own making that you’ll sift through to see if there’s anything left to save.

-The fact that this man could do anything but lay down and die after the amount of violence he’s endured is nothing short of miraculous.
+The fact that this man could do anything but lay down and die after the amount of abuse he’s endured is nothing short of a miracle.

 This question echoes over the course of the game: why are you here?
 Why does Harry get a second chance, when so many others don’t?
 After committing sin upon sin, why is Harry allowed to persist?

-As you roam the town asking intrusive questions and scrounging in rubbish bins, looking for clues and pieces of your past, a pattern starts to emerge.
+As you roam the town asking intrusive questions and scrounging in trash cans, looking for clues and pieces of Harry’s past, a pattern starts to emerge.

-Harry’s not alive through skill or luck, though he’s good enough at his job and has better fortune than most.
-No, our Harry has squandered every advantage he has, coasted on raw skill well past the breaking point, deliberately running out his luck many times over.
+Harry’s not alive through luck, though he has better fortune than most.
+He’s squandered every seeming advantage he has, coasted on raw skill well past the breaking point, deliberately tempting fate many times over.

-Harry’s bizarre behavior is explained away as the madness of an idiot savant.
-“A genius detective works in strange ways,” people say, as you turn over their dressers looking for loose change.
+With the law by his side, Harry’s bizarre behavior is explained away as the madness of an idiot savant.
+“A genius works in strange ways,” people say, as you turn over their dressers looking for loose change.

 The privilege of Harry’s office saved his life, and is in passive effect every second of the game.
-The freedom you enjoy as an erratic, possibly insane detective is built on the reputation of your badge, and the inevitable power of state-sanctioned violence that lurks behind it.
+The freedom he enjoys as an erratic, possibly insane detective is built on the reputation of his office, and the implicit threat of state-sanctioned violence that lurks behind it.
+And you, as the player, get to live with unsettling feeling of inhabiting a walking ACAB poster child.

 Inherent in the system

 The amnesia of a bad hangover does more than just make Harry an ignorant audience proxy, or a blank slate for you to customize.
-Disco Elysium lets you ask some far more fundamental questions.
+Instead, the game prompts you with some far more fundamental questions.

-“What is money, anyway?” you can ask, upon learning that you’re deep in debt for trashing the hotel where you’ve been staying.
-And you won’t like the answer.
-The game’s economy is viscerally meager, and only becomes less so if you’re willing to abuse your cop status to shake people down.
+“What is money, anyway?”
+Harry can ask, upon learning that he’s deep in debt for trashing the hotel that’s the site of his most recent transgressions.
+The answer is grim; the game’s economy is viscerally meager, and only becomes less so if you’re willing to abuse Harry’s status to shake people down.

 If you don’t abuse that power, the first few in-game days become dominated by the constant need to find enough money to afford a place to sleep.
-You’ll have to scrounge for bottles to recycle if you want to buy anything, and to get debt-free, you have to sell yourself higher up the food chain.
+You’ll have to scrounge for bottles to recycle if you want to buy anything, and to get debt-free, you’ll have to sell Harry higher up the local food chain.

 The real devil of it all is that the bosses make a pretty good case for themselves.
 The smart, savvy, impeccably liberal corporate rep; the pragmatic, conniving, deal-making union boss.
-Both charismatic examples of meritocracy in their own way; both, ultimately, masking the violence of their ideologies.
+Both persuasive advocates for their positions; both exploiting the corruption and violence of their ideologies.

-Which master will you choose, and how loyal will you be?
-You have some time to think, but the choice is inevitable.
+Which master will Harry choose, and how loyal will he be?
+You have some time to think, but as in life, time in Harry’s head is the ultimate limited resource.

 Slowing down

-A conceit of the game is that time isn’t measured by space; it’s measured by interaction.
+A conceit of the game is that time on the in-game clock isn’t measured by space; it’s measured by interaction.
 You can walk across the map without a second passing; you can stop anywhere safely and just be without worrying that you’ll miss something.

 Conversely, interacting with the world inexorably moves the clock forward.
 Every moment spent with others is precious, ephemeral, representative of a choice made and a path deliberately taken.

-The game knows this, and is forgiving; failure is soft and inevitable, and flows forward in a cadence alongside success that invites the player to experience it without reloading.
+The game knows this, and is forgiving; failure is soft and inevitable, and flows forward in a cadence alongside success that invites you to experience it without reloading.

-Like a good drug, Disco Elysium extends an invitation: a doorway to another frame of reference, another experienced possibility space.
-A slower reality, where actions and their consequences occur in sequence and must be processed in real time, not overlaid in a frenetic synaptic cascade of sensation.
+Like a drug, Disco Elysium extends an invitation: a doorway to another frame of reference, another possibility space.
+A slower reality, where actions and their consequences occur in sequence and must be processed in real time, not overlaid in a frantic cascade of synaptic sensation.

-The cleverness is that both you the player — and Harry the avatar — can experience this, depending on your choices.
-Sobriety is a hell of a trip.
+The cleverness is that both you the player — and Harry the avatar — can experience this, depending on your choices: you can dive back into hedonic overload with every substance you find, or choose the path of sobriety, and start facing the consequences.

-And as it progresses, also like a good drug, the story of Disco Elysium invites you to loosen.
-To unclench the tight knot of feelings in your core, feelings that you can’t articulate and have metastasized over time under that same onslaught of new information.
+As it progresses, the story of Disco Elysium invites you to loosen.
+To unclench the tight knot of feelings in your core, feelings that you can’t articulate but have metastasized over time under an onslaught of new information.
 Just slow down.
 Take things one by one.
 Process.
 Feel.
 Let it out.

 In this, the game feels present, intentional.

-You can’t save the world.
-You can’t offer others more than a reprieve from their suffering.
-You can’t, arguably, save yourself.
+Harry can’t save the world.
+He can’t offer others more than a reprieve from their suffering.
+He can’t, arguably, save himself.

-Violence defines your relations in stark, sober ways.
-But you can choose how to orient yourself within it.
+Violence defines his relations in stark, sober ways.
+But you can choose how to orient him within it.

-You can’t bring revolution alone; no one can.
-You can’t bring salvation.
+He can’t bring revolution alone; no one can.
+He can’t bring salvation.

 But you can start planting the seeds.

-The story of Disco Elysium contains only a handful of physical conflicts; and yet, it might be the most violent video game I’ve ever played.
+The story of Disco Elysium contains only a handful of physical conflicts, yet it might be the most violent video game I’ve ever played.

-The violence is enacted at the most intimate scale as Harry confronts his own inner demons — literally and metaphorically — bargaining with his body and brain and organ systems, confronting the damage he’s done to himself through drug and alcohol abuse.
+The violence is enacted at intimate scale as Harry confronts his own demons, bargaining with his body and brain, finally forced to reckon with the damage he’s done to himself through years of self-harm.

-The violence is emotional, in lies and love and hurt, the rough textures of interacting lives.
+The violence is emotional, in lies and love and betrayal, raw wounds left from the roughly-textured interactions of imperfect lives.

 Racial violence; class-based violence; gendered violence.
-Implicit and explicit biases, hatreds and fears, power imbalances and struggles of ideology and material control.
+Implicit and explicit biases, hatreds and fears, power imbalances and struggles of ideological and material control.

-All set against the backdrop of a war-scarred city where life somehow survives.
+All set against the backdrop of a war-scarred city where life defiantly survives.

 All at a slow, deliberate pace that confronts you and asks you to choose every step of the way.